• Skip to primary navigation

 • Email

-The No Bake Pumpkin Pie Energy Bites in a orange pumpkin shaped bowl
+The No Bake Pumpkin Pie Energy Bites in a orange pumpkin shaped bowl.

-Jump to Recipe Print Recipe
+Jump to Recipe

-Still haven’t fulfilled your pumpkin spice craving for the Fall season?
-These Pumpkin Pie Energy Bites taste like a slice of pumpkin pie in a bite size form.
-The best part is, you can make them in less than 15 minutes, and they’re loaded with wholesome ingredients.
+Still haven't fulfilled your pumpkin spice craving for the Fall season?
+If you love my pumpkin bread or iced pumpkin spice latte, then you'll love this recipe.
+These pumpkin pie balls taste like a slice of pumpkin pie in a bite size form.
+The best part is, they're loaded with wholesome ingredients and made in 1 bowl in less than 15 minutes.
+It's my favorite recipe during this time of year.

 Ingredients You'll Need